neverfap-deluxe/nfd-api/content/articles/DONE--INTRO-the-five-fundamental-principles-of-neverfap.md

 It is what allows us to identify and address the destructive patterns in our life, as well as serve as a stop-gap between our thoughts and our actions.

-What <u>*Awareness over all*</u> maintains is that having awareness over our actions is critical to not only understanding the impact those actions may have over our own lives, but also how we can learn to gain control over them.
+What **Awareness over all** maintains is that having awareness over our actions is critical to not only understanding the impact those actions may have over our own lives, but also how we can learn to gain control over them.

 Without full awareness, we simply cannot hope to act with any amount of intention, nor understand the responsibility we have over them.